 Applicants who do not meet the above academic requirements will be required to demonstrate relevant experience in the rural, agricultural or food sector.
-They must also hold GCSE English and Mathematics at Grade C or above.
-A reference from a current employer will be required.
+They must also hold GCSE English and Mathematics at Grade C/4 or above.
+A reference from a current or recent employer will be required.

 Applicants undertaking the final year of their undergraduate degree will be considered for part time study only.

 The University's Recognition of Prior Learning Policy provides guidance on the assessment of experiential learning (RPEL).
 Please visit http://go.qub.ac.uk/RPLpolicy for more information.